TheThingsNetwork/workshops/The Things Network/GCIoT.md

 Now **connect The Things Uno** with the USB cable to your computer and **upload the sketch** (the "right arrow" button in the menu bar).
 You can view the serial output by opening the **serial monitor** (the "magnifying glass" button in the menu bar).
 What happens when you turn the knob of the potentiometer?

-**If this works as expected, we can continue.**
+**Does this works as expected?
+Great work, please continue!**

 # Sketch for Reading the Sensor and Transmitting to TTN

+You next big challenge is to combine the 2 files into one and write a program that reads the potmeter value and sends a message if the value is below, or above a certain threshold.

-Considering the short time we have for this workshop, we'll immediately skip to the [finished sketch](potmeter-workshop/PotMeterWorkshop/PotMeterWorkshop.ino). **download it** and **open it in the Arduino IDE**.
+> Need help?
+See the [finished sketch here](potmeter-workshop/Potmeter_ABP/Potmeter_ABP.ino). **download it** and **open it in the Arduino IDE**.
+>

-You only need to change a couple of lines to make this sketch work.
+>You only need to change a couple of lines to make this sketch work.
 [Go to your device](https://console.thethingsnetwork.org/applications/eitdigital/devices) and **copy the example code** on the bottom of the page.
 In the Arduino IDE, **replace the placeholder lines** with the lines you just copied.
 Now you can **upload** the new sketch and see if it works.

 ![Code to replace](potmeter-workshop/PotMeterWorkshop/replace.png)